Advanced Prostate Cancer and Side Effects

 Other, Less Invasive Treatments to Relieve Bone Pain

 A newer noninvasive procedure uses MRI scanning to enable the surgeon to apply heat from ultrasound energy to destroy nerve endings in the bone around the tumor.
 This can provide relief from bone pain with a low risk of complications.
+It is indicated for men who are not candidates for external radiation or have failed that therapy.
 Other, minimally invasive treatments include the use of extreme cold or electrical current to reduce the size of or to destroy the tumor.